Posts by Collection

 I gave this talk at the Binghamton University Graduate Combinatorics, Algebra, and Topology (BUGCAT) Conference in 2025.

-We explored the global orbit ∞-category \(Orb\) of arbitrary discrete groups.
-We began by showing the orbit (1-)category \(\mathcal{O}(G)\) for a fixed \(G\) can be identified with the slice ∞-category \(Orb_{/G}\).
-We then used this equivalence to give purely categorical proofs for known results about assembly maps, like the transitivity principle.
+We explore the global orbit ∞-category \(Orb\) of arbitrary discrete groups.
+We begin by showing the orbit (1-)category \(\mathcal{O}(G)\) for a fixed \(G\) can be identified with the slice ∞-category \(Orb_{/G}\).
+We then use this equivalence to give purely categorical proofs for known results about assembly maps, like the transitivity principle.